Gadgets to the Rescue

 I do a SIGNIFICANT amount of outdoor activities on my own, so having these options do add a bit of piece of mind.
 I also have both Strava and Garmin set up to let my wife know when I'm out riding or running or whatever, and she can follow along in real time.
 If my little GPS dot isn't moving for a while, she'll know I either found something cool to photograph or I'm face down in the dirt.
 Between you and me, I KNOW she's not home watching my GPS dot *slowly* move along some trails, so by the time she might realize I'm having a problem, having that location is really only going to be to find my carcass.

-And one last thing, speaking of finding my ass, I typically wear a RoadID bracelet, that way someone can call my wife and let her know to find the life insurance policy.
+And one last thing, speaking of finding my ass, I typically wear a RoadID bracelet, that way someone can call my wife and let her it is time to find the life insurance policy.

 Compared to the size and heft of GPS and communication devices of the past, my watch, my phone, and my Garmin unit really don't feel like anything.
 With that in mind, I might as well use the features they provide.